 Alan's research interests cut across several fields, typically investigating questions that may be better understood through interdisciplinary, often collaborative research.
 Problems of meaning and interpretation, and issues associated with the publication and circulation of discourse in different media, are constant themes.
 Some of his publications are listed below, under two headings: work concerned with linguistic aspects of law; and topics in communication, literature and culture.

 Reflecting the scope of his research interests past and present, Alan has lectured, run short programmes and led consultancy projects extensively for the British Council and a number of other organisations in many parts of the world.
-He was visiting fellow in the School of Language and Information Sciences, Tokyo University in 2000, funded by the Japan Society for the Promotion of Science.
-Alan has served on the editorial board of academic journals including Screen (film and television theory); New Community (the Commission for Racial Equality's former journal of research and policy on ethnic relations); and Economic and Social Intelligence (a journal of research in information technology and policy).
+He has served on the editorial board of academic journals including Screen (film and television theory); New Community (the Commission for Racial Equality's former journal of research and policy on ethnic relations); and Economic and Social Intelligence (a journal of research in information technology and policy).
 He was on the British Council's Literature Advisory Committee (LITAC), 2000-3, and has produced two documentary television programmes for Channel 4 Television (UK).

-1. Publications on linguistic approaches to law (since 2008)
+1. Selected publications on linguistic approaches to law

 'Reading cases in interdisciplinary studies of law and literature', in Marco Wan (ed), The Legal Case: Crosscurrents between Law and the Humanities (Routledge, 2012), pp. 11-28.

 (with Jennifer Davis) (2011), 'To protect or not to protect?
 The eligibility of commercially-used short verbal texts for copyright and trade mark protection', Intellectual Property Quarterly (4)345-70.

 Meaning in the Media: Discourse, Controversy and Debate (Cambridge University Press, 2010).